jmhoffman4/DATA-440/Project3.md

 The accuracy and precision of my own analysis is certainly not up to a professional standard.
 Given more time to accurately produce this research, the gravity model could potentially map highly accurate movements of the population over an extended period time.\

 ## Q5

+This question includes one of my more major setbacks for the project.
+Due to the fact that I switched between countries multiple times over the course of the semester, I was unable to construct de facto settlements for Togo.
+As a result, the voronoi polygon portion of this proect remains unsuccessful.